bulieme/bot-mc/README.md

 Bot-mc is a minecraft bot based on `npm install mineflayer mineflayer-pathfinder minecraft-data`.

-It serves basic functionalities like
+It serves basic functionalities like:
  - Walks to you
  - Walk randomly within 3x3 randomly chosen point.
  - yea.. just that..